-If a touring proposal is not funded in the first round, can it be saved and resubmitted during a later round?
+If a touring proposal was not funded in the first round, can it be saved and resubmitted?

 Not at this time.

 Are there any eligibility barriers from being funded by both a Jazz Road Tours and Creative Residencies grant?

 We have not yet determined the parameters of Jazz Road Tours grants and Creative Residencies grants.
 We anticipate being able to share more program information later in 2020.

 Is there a scenario where we request $X – and get a portion of this request funded?
 Or are you looking to have less tours funded – but funded in full.

 We expect to award up to 50 grants annually in full; we don’t plan to fund tours partially.